jank324/8mm-film-scanner/README.md

  - ... a photo of the scanner
 ![Photo of the scanner](images/three_quarter.jpeg)

- - ... a screenshot of the scanner's web interface
+ - ... a screenshot of the scanner's web interface (light mode)
 ![Web interface in light mode](images/web_interface_desktop_light.png)

  - ... a video of samples scans